EBS Universität für Wirtschaft und Recht: Business School

-A personal coach is available to all students and doctoral candidates to support them throughout their studies.
-The University also offers a range of executive education programmes for specialists and managers.
+At EBS Universität, a personal coach is available to all students and doctoral candidates to support them throughout their studies.
+The University also offers a range of executive education programs for specialists and managers.
 EBS is a member of the academic section of the UN Global Compact, a global initiative to promote corporate citizenship.
 In addition to business-related research, EBS has a chair of Philosophy of Science and an Institute for Business Ethics.